Agile Project Management Practices are now part of the PMBOK® Guide – Sixth Edition!

 One of the most significant changes to PMBOK® Guide — Sixth Edition, is the addition of Agile Project Management techniques.
 For the first time, each project management knowledge area now includes a section entitled “Approaches for Agile, Iterative and Adaptive Environments”.
 These sections provide descriptions of how agile practices may be integrated within the traditional project environment.
 An appendix will include additional detail on agile and on other adaptive and iterative approaches.

-The sixth edition also includes greater emphasis on strategic and business knowledge, including discussion of project management business documents.
+The sixth edition also includes greater emphasis on strategic and business knowledge, including discussions on project management business documents.

-For a complete analysis of the changes between the 5th and the 6th Edition of the PMBOK Guide, watch Kiron Bondale walk you through what you need to know, visit our YouTube channel and watch the webinar recording PMBOK Guide 6th Edition – The Good, The Bad, and The Ugly!
+For a complete analysis of the changes between the 5th and the 6th Edition of the PMBOK® Guide, watch Kiron Bondale walk you through what you need to know, in the webinar recording PMBOK® Guide 6th Edition – The Good, The Bad, and The Ugly!

 Planning to write the PMP Exam?
 Here is what you need to know.